 This shaved off another 37%, to reduce GIF size to 108 KB.
 Without any noticeable change in the image.

 Finally, let’s run it through one more Optimize.
 Change the Optimization method to Lossy GIF and then depending on your preferences you can compress between 60 and 200.
-Which yields 20-30% more reductions in GIF size.
+Which yields 20-30% more in reduced GIF size.

 At the maximum 200 compression, with all the other previous steps.
 The end result GIF was 77 KB.
 Here’s what the final result looks like.